Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: Empirical evaluation

 \subsubsection{Method}

 To evaluate uncertainty quantification, we compare RuleSHAP to BART and HorseRule, since all three may be combined with Shapley values to provide uncertainty estimates for local feature effects.
 In this experiment, we fit all three methods to datasets with three different $n/p$ ratios.
-More specifically, we use the Friedman generating function to generate $n=1'000$ observations of $p=10,30,50$ features.
+More specifically, we use the Friedman generating function to generate $n=500,1'000,3'000$ observations of $p=10$ features.
 The error variance and correlation across features are fixed to $\sigma^2=100$ and $\rho=.3$ respectively, as in the previous experiments.
 BART, HorseRule and RuleSHAP are fitted on the data and Shapley values with 95\% credible intervals are computed for all three.
-The experiment is replicated 100 times for each value of $p$.
+Shapley values are computed using the \textit{treeshap} package \citep{treeSHAPpackage} for BART models, and using the expressions derived in Subsection \ref{subsec:DirectShapleys} for the RuleSHAP and HorseRule models.
+The experiment is replicated 100 times for each value of $n$.

 We evaluate the credible intervals at the local level for both noise and signal features.
-For all features, we estimate the proportion of Shapley values with credible interval not containing zero.
+For all features, we estimate the proportion of Shapley values with 95\% credible interval not containing zero.
 These proportions of `significant' values are averaged across noise features and signal features separately, rendering rejection rates, which are analyzed across replicates of the experiment.
+When estimating rejection rates, we further discriminate between small significant local effects (lowest 10\% in absolute value) and large significant local effects (anything else).
 These rates should be low for noise features and relatively high for the signal features, as the latter induce a true non-zero effect on all observations by design.